DylanMcCaw/moola/README.md

-# Moola - Personal Finance Tracker
+# moola - Personal Finance Tracker

 Moola is a personal finance tracker web application designed to help you manage your finances effectively.
 It consists of a .NET REST API backend, a SQL Server database using Entity Framework, and a Vite React frontend.